Rice wine (also known as mijiu) is a must-have ingredient in Chinese cooking, possibly coming second only to soy sauce

 Whereas most wine is made from fermented fruit, rice wine is made from fermented glutinous rice, where the sugars are transformed into alcohol by yeast.
 Rice wine is somewhat clear and sweet and is used in marinades to tenderize meat and seafood, as well as to impart flavor to food.
-Rice wine even forms the basis of an herbal soup meant to help new mothers recover quickly after giving birth.
 Some varieties are drinking-quality and meant to be consumed—these have a much lower alcohol content compared to Western wines.

-Unfortunately, while rice wine is readily available at Chinese and Asian groceries, it is not always easy to find at regular local supermarkets.
-If you cannot find rice wine, here are some suggested rice wine substitutes.
+Unfortunately, while rice wine is readily available at Chinese and Asian groceries, it is not always easy to find at every supermarket.
+If you cannot find rice wine, or are out of rice wine, here are some suggested rice wine substitutes.